lubomyrV/project1/README.md

 2) MySQL v.5.5 or MariaDB v.10
   - take a look into this file 'src/main/resources/application.properties', change fields 'spring.datasource.username', 'spring.datasource.password'
-  and 'spring.jpa.hibernate.dialect' to corresponding values of yours DB.
+  and 'spring.jpa.hibernate.dialect' to corresponding of values in your DB.
 2) Maven v.4
 3) Eclipse IDE or IntelliJ IDEA